- Almost one out of every four students (22%) report being bullied during the school year (National Center for Educational Statistics, 2015).

 Davis, S., & Nixon, C. (2010).
 The youth voice research project: Victimization and strategies.
 Retrieved from: http://njbullying.org/documents/YVPMarch2010.pdf.

-Petrosino, A., Guckenburg, S., DeVoe, J., & Hanson, T. Institute of Education Sciences, (2010).
+Petrosino, A., Guckenburg, S., DeVoe, J., & Hanson, T. (2010).
 What characteristics of bullying, bullying victims, and schools are associated with increased reporting of bullying to school officials?
-Washington, D.C.: National Center for Education Evaluation and Regional Assistance.
-Retrieved from: http://ies.ed.gov/ncee/edlabs/regions/northeast/pdf/REL_2010092_sum.pdf.
+National Center for Education Evaluation and Regional Assistance.
+Retrieved from http://ies.ed.gov/ncee/edlabs/regions/northeast/pdf/REL_2010092_sum.pdf.

 Saylor, C.F. & Leach, J.B.
 (2009) Perceived bullying and social support students accessing special inclusion programming.
 Journal of Developmental and Physical Disabilities.
 21, 69-80.

-US Department of Education, National Center for Educational Statistics (2015).
-Student Reports of Bullying and Cyberbullying: Results from the 2013 School Crime Supplement to the National Victimization Survey.
-Retrieved from: http://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=2015056.
+National Center for Educational Statistics.
+(2015).
+Student reports of bullying and cyberbullying: Results from the 2013 school crime supplement to the National Victimization Survey.
+US Department of Education.
+Retrieved from http://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=2015056.